Become an Emerge Author

 Todd Sukany

 Todd Sukany , a Pushcart nominee, lives in Pleasant Hope, Missouri, with his wife of over 40 years.
 His work has appeared in Cave Region Review, The Christian Century, Intégrité: A Faith and Learning Journal, and The Ekphrastic Review.
-A native of Michigan and recently retired, Sukany stays busy running, playing music, loving family, caring for two rescue dogs and four feral cats.
+A native of Michigan and recently retired, Sukany stays busy running, playing music, loving family, caring for a rescue dog and four feral cats.

 Posts in this issue: 1